cliffcrosland/writing/README.md

 This is a project management app focused on writing.

-Teams do better work when they write well.
-A five page memo is harder to create than a slide deck, but it is more valuable: well-written ideas are much easier to understand.

-It should be easy to write in complete sentences and paragraphs.
-It should be easy to reference other writing.
-It should be easy to turn writing into a project and track its progress.

-If the product makes it easy to write well, teams who use it will do better work.
+A six-page memo is often better at conveying information than a slide deck.
+When you write a memo, you are forced to write out your ideas in complete sentences and paragraphs.
+This helps you think through your ideas more rigorously and improve your arguments.

+With this app, teams collaborate with one another by writing in complete sentences and paragraphs.

+You can easily create many pages containing personal notes.
+These pages are linked to one another using bi-directional links.

+You can share a subset of these pages with your team and collaborate on them together in real time.

+If you would like, these notes can become documentation for the whole company to share.
+Team members can explore related concepts at your company by following bi-directional links.

+If you want to turn a page into a task, you can add the page to a project board.
+The task makes progress through the board by moving from column to column.

+When you work on a task, you can open up the task's page, read details written there, and follow bi-directional links to get acquainted with relevant documentation and related concepts.

 ## Todos
-- Create an Actix Web server that communicates via protobuf requests and responses.
+- Migrate Postgres code to DynamoDB.
+I want easy horizontal scalability.
+- Support DynamoDB testing.
+Table namespace per test thread.
+- Implement backend code for operational transformation protocol and algorithms to support real-time collaborative page editing.
 - Create the frontend project.
-Decide whether to focus on performance with Mikado or play it safe with React.
+- Implement frontend code for operational transformation protocol.
+Consider re-using shared Rust library, compiled to WASM.
-- Choose a good name.
+- Choose a good name for this project.